-The harmonised WHS/OH&S Act introduced to most Australian jurisdictions imposes the broad general duties on a range of workplace participants including those in charge of the business, self-employed persons, occupiers/controllers of workplaces, manufacturers, suppliers and designers of plant and workers.
-Victoria, with its OHS Act 2004, is now the only jurisdiction that hasn't adopted the harmonized WHS legislation, with Western Australia having assented to the Work Health and Safety Act 2020 (WA) on 10 November 2020, however the Act will not commence until the WHS Regulations are finalised which is expected in March 2022 (as of Dec 22, 2021).
+The harmonised WHS/OH&S Act introduced to most Australian jurisdictions imposes the broad general duties on a range of workplace participants, including those in charge of the business, self-employed persons, occupiers/controllers of workplaces, manufacturers, suppliers and designers of plant and workers.
+Victoria, with its OHS Act 2004, is now the only jurisdiction that hasn't adopted the harmonised WHS legislation, with Western Australia's Work Health and Safety Act 2020 (WA) commencing 20 June 2022 with their Work Health and Safety (Mines) Regulations 2022 (WA) commencing 10 August 2023.